 Transactions for your IRA will generally be at the

-applicable net asset value per share for shares of the
+next-determined net asset value per share for shares

 You should consult the current prospectus for the